Alexxbyou/sparkify-music-streaming-data-analysis/README.md

 │   │       └── DataSummary.html # EDA summary report using ydata-profiling, from 03_EDAModelling.ipynb
 │   └── Modelling # modelling outputs
 ├── Production
-│   ├── DataProcessing.py
+│   ├── DataProcessing.py # ✅ rerunable
-│   ├── Modelling.py
-│   └── run.sh
-├── README.md
+│   ├── Modelling.py #❗not rerunable due to the use of self-defined `dsmodelling` library │   └── run.sh # bash script to run the production pipeline ├── README.md
 ├── Scripts
-│   ├── 01_DataUnderstanding.ipynb
+│   ├── 01_DataUnderstanding.ipynb # ✅ rerunable
-│   ├── 02_DataPreprocessing.ipynb
+│   ├── 02_DataPreprocessing.ipynb # ✅ rerunable
-│   ├── 03_EDAModelling.ipynb
-│   ├── deployment
+│   ├── 03_EDAModelling.ipynb #❗not rerunable due to the use of self-defined `dsmodelling` library │   ├── deployment
 │   │   ├── __pycache__
 │   │   │   └── fastapi_app.cpython-312.pyc